-If you’ve never tried Calamari (squid), or have never tried it in any form that isn’t deep fried, I’d encourage you to branch out and try this recipe.
-If cooked correctly, Calamari can be delicious and tender.
-My kids actually loved this recipe and being able to see that they were eating “Octopus.”
-It’s definitely one of my more adventurous recipes but it is inexpensive and nutrient dense!
+If you’ve never tried calamari (squid), or have never tried it in any form that isn’t deep fried, I’d encourage you to branch out and try this recipe.
+If cooked correctly, calamari can be delicious and tender.
+My kids actually loved this recipe and thought that it was so cool that they were eating “octopus.”
+It’s definitely one of my more adventurous recipes, but it is inexpensive and nutrient dense!

-- If it isn't pre-cut, slice the calamari tubes into thin slices which will make rings and leave the tentacles in tact.
+- If it isn't pre-cut, slice the calamari tubes into thin slices and leave the tentacles intact.

 - Serve immediately.